 The functions of the Minister for Finance under the Carbon Fund Act 2007 were transferred to the Minister for Public Expenditure and Reform on 29 July 2011.
-The functions of the Minister for the Environment, Community and Local Government under the Carbon Fund Act 2007 were transferred to the Minister for Communications, Climate Action and Environment on 22 July 2016.
+The functions of the Minister for the Environment, Community and Local Government under the Carbon Fund Act 2007 were transferred to the Minister for Communications, Climate Action and Environment on 22 July 2016, which became the Department of Environment, Climate and Communications in 2020.